Komrod/captn/README.md

 You can now edit the file "script/example.json" to complete with your own informations.

 Feel free to create a new .json file in the "script/" directory.
 The new script will appear if you run "captn list".
+Remember that all the actions by default are extended from "lib/script.captn.json".
+You can override them in your user script file.

-If you configure correctly the variables inside your .json file (GIT, SSH ...), you will be able to connect automatically to the server by SSH
+If you configure correctly the variables inside your .json file (GIT, SSH ...), you will be able to connect automatically to the server by SSH.

 Running the script